Humpback-AI/humpback/server/README.md

 ## TODO

-- Connect Qdrant and define a data structure for chunks
-  - Configure for Hybrid queries (optional)
 - Connect Supabase for auth
 - Create background job and API to fetch a modified content (created, updated, deleted) from Supabase and update Qdrant
 - Backfill results with Tavily search
 - MCP package
+- Hybrid search using sparse vectors